pnp/blog/content/office-add-ins-community-call/2023-01-11/index.md

 **Does deployment of an SSO add-in work with PowerShell?
 When we try it through PowerShell, it fails and gives an error message.
 We tried it through the Exchange admin center, not from the Azure CLI.**

 Deployment of an SSO add-in may not work with PowerShell under certain conditions.The add-in may require admin consent, which means a UI needs to pop up from Microsoft identity platform to do the consent.
 Looks like this isn’t possible in PowerShell according to this post: [How to grant admin consent to an Azure AAD app in Powershell?](https://stackoverflow.com/questions/63529599/how-to-grant-admin-consent-to-an-azure-aad-app-in-powershell), but there is a workaround shown to use the Azure CLI.
-Another potential solution may be to grant admin consent in your app registration page that you created in the Azure portal.
-Then when the admin runs the cmdlet to deploy, it is already consented and should work without needed a UI.

 **Is anyone aware of the Excel Range Top and Left attribute errors?**
 So that we could help you further, please [open an issue on GitHub](https://github.com/OfficeDev/office-js/issues/new?assignees=&labels=&template=bug_report.md&title=).
 You can also follow [this topic](https://answers.microsoft.com/msoffice/forum/all/vba-in-excel-using-rangetop-rangeleft-to-get-cell/72f2276f-9d96-43c3-8e7b-c09e99a3988d) on Microsoft Community Answers forum.